carlosabalde/libvmod-redis/README.rst

     timeout: connection timeout (milliseconds) to the Redis server.
 If Redis Cluster support has been enabled all servers in the cluster will use this timeout.

     ttl: TTL (seconds) of Redis connections (0 means no TTL).
 Once the TTL of a connection is consumed, the module transparently reestablishes it.
 See "Client timeouts" in http://redis.io/topics/clients for extra information.
 If Redis Cluster support has been enabled all servers in the cluster will use this TTL.

+    retries: number of retries to be executed after a failed command execution.

     shared_contexts: if enabled, Redis connections are not local to Varnish worker threads, but shared by all threads using one or more pools.